container-registry/backstage-plugin-harbor-backend/README.md

 ```

 ## Contributing

 Everyone is welcome to contribute to this repository.
-Feel free to raise [issues](https://github.com/BESTSELLER/backstage-plugin-harbor-backend/issues) or to submit [Pull Requests.](https://github.com/BESTSELLER/backstage-plugin-harbor-backend/pulls)
+Feel free to raise [issues](https://github.com/container-registry/backstage-plugin-harbor-backend/issues) or to submit [Pull Requests.](https://github.com/container-registry/backstage-plugin-harbor-backend/pulls)

 ## History

-This backsage plugin was initialy created by [BESTSELLER](https://github.com/BESTSELLER) and transfered to us.
+This Backstage plugin was initially created by [BESTSELLER](https://github.com/BESTSELLER) and transferred to us.